U2EZNeko/Nethunter-Bootanimations-SamsungQMG/README.md

 To-Do:
-- Convert the rest of the Standard Animations
-- Redo everything for some different resolutions -> And fix known issue below.
 - Make flashable ZIPs for them, or at least a template.
 (TWRP Flashable, I know it works, should be easy)

+Done:
-- Find out if I can include stock animation in the repo for backup/safety purposes.
+x Find out if I can include stock animation in the repo for backup/safety purposes. - Done, dont care if its copyrighted, I'll take it down if I have to. x Convert the rest of the Standard Animations - All done except that burning one, I dont think anyone over 12 uses one as edgy as this lols

+Most likely can't/won't fix:
+x Redo everything for some different resolutions -> Check "Known issues" below.

 Known Issue(s):